anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter04.rst

      - N/A
    * - ra2.app.030
      - No host network access
-     - Host network must not be attached to any of the Pods of the CNF.The hostNetwork attribute of the Pod specifications must be False, or it should not be specified.
+     - Host network must not be attached to any of the Pods of the CNF.
+The hostNetwork attribute of the Pod specifications must be False, or it should not be specified.
      - `CNCF CNF Testsuite <https://github.com/cncf/cnf-testsuite/blob/main/RATIONALE.md#to-check-if-there-is-a-host-net
        work-attached-to-a-pod-host_network>`__